Crown-Commercial-Service/tailspend-idam/README.md

 As much of the project uses external APIs you will need a .env.local file to access these APIs.
 If there is an existing developer on the project then you can ask them for it.
 If not you should still add a .env.local and add the relevant variables as you go along.

-There is no data that can be initialised but you will need to add your email domain to the `DomainsWhiteList` model and some suppliers to the Organisation.
-You can either create files and use the rake tasks found in `lib/tasks/whitelist_domain_list.rake` and `lib/tasks/organisations.rake` or add the data manually though the console.
+There is no data that can be initialised but you will need to add your email domain to the `AllowedEmailDomain` model and some suppliers to the Organisation.
+You can either create files and use the rake tasks found in `lib/tasks/allow_email_domain.rake` and `lib/tasks/organisations.rake` or add the data manually though the console.

 ## Environemnt variables